Serving All Serving Memphis and the Mid South for over 40 years.

 UPDATE

-Citizens OKs alternatives for homeowners to fix aluminum-wired homes
+March 14,2011 Citizens OKs alternatives for homeowners to fix aluminum-wired homes Jamie Page

 Florida homeowers with aluminum wired homes got a break Monday.
 The state owned Citizens Property Insurance Corp. on Monday approved two alternative methods to make aluminum branch wiring safe and insurable.